waldyrious/OpenAPI-Specification/DEVELOPMENT.md

 While these developer community roles are informal, there are many ways to get involved with the OpenAPI community, such as:

-* Contributor: Includes but is not limited to any [contributor to the specification](https://github.com/OAI/OpenAPI-Specification/graphs/contributors) via an accepted pull request or who participates in issues or TSC calls.
+* **Contributor**: Includes but is not limited to any [contributor to the specification](https://github.com/OAI/OpenAPI-Specification/graphs/contributors) via an accepted pull request or who participates in issues or TSC calls.

-* Implementer: any person involved in the creation or maintenance of tooling that leverages the current OpenAPI Specification
+* **Implementer**: any person involved in the creation or maintenance of tooling that leverages the current OpenAPI Specification

-* Ambassador: represents the OpenAPI Specification to the developer community.
+* **Ambassador**: represents the OpenAPI Specification to the developer community.
 This could be through talks at conferences or meetups, blog posts, or answering questions in places like Twitter, Stack Overflow, or the GitHub repo.

-* Supporter: uses the specification and appreciates its value.
+* **Supporter**: uses the specification and appreciates its value.